 PUMPED STORAGE HYDRO

-As we continue to integrate significant amounts of renewable energy into the grid, we have to solve the energy storage problem in a big way.
+As we continue to integrate significant amounts of intermittent energy into the grid, we have to solve the energy storage problem in a big way.

-Once built, pumped storage hydro plants have an unmatched operational life-span of more than 75 years.
+Once built, pumped storage hydro plants have an unmatched operational lifespan of more than 75 years.
 While pumped storage has been in use for nearly a century, almost no pumped storage hydro plants have yet reached retirement.
-As utilities continue to move away from fossil fuels, pumped storage hydropower has the ability to store and deliver renewable energy to the grid for the next century.
+As the demand for energy in the U.S. increases, pumped storage can store and deliver renewable energy to the grid for the next century.

-rPlus Hydro is developing several large scale pumped storage projects around the United States.
-All but one are closed–loop.
-With up to ten hours of full-capacity storage, the plants can provide power during peak load periods across multiple days-far longer than batteries.
+With up to ten hours of full-capacity storage, the plants can provide power during peak load periods.

 SEMINOE PUMPED STORAGE